 Listen, empathize, personalize:

 You’ve probably heard the old adage “treat people how you would like to be treated”, and this is just as relevant in business as it is in real life.
+In fact, almost 94% of B2B buyers face customer experience issues when buying on the Internet, according to a recent survey.
 Imagine you were investing your company budget (and your professional reputation, if you’re a decision-maker) in another company.
 You’d not only expect the product or service to perform as expected, but you’d also want to feel valued and that your opinions mattered.
 Is this how your customers feel?

 Your customers are real people; they should be treated as individuals and their needs and wants listened to.
-Whether you’re talking to them on the phone or sending them a quick email, make it personal and show you care.
+Whichever voice of customer methodologies you are opting for, whether you’re talking to them on the phone or sending them a quick email, make it personal and show you care.
 In every interaction with your customer, listen - and make sure they really feel heard.
 Be personable, approachable, and transparent.
 There’s no weakness in discussing openly with your customer what your product or service does and what it doesn’t.
 Have they found an issue with what you’re providing?
 Be empathetic and work with them to find a solution - after all, your job is to be the solution to a specific problem they have as a company, not to add to their woes.

 Trust builds credibility.
 Earn your customers’ and prospective customers’ trust